brentp/gargs/README.md

 ```

 my.log will contain the commands run and a final line '# SUCCESS' that shows all processes finished
 without error.
-This makes it easy to assure that all commands ran without error even if the user
-didn't catch the exit code of the command.
+This makes it easy to check if all commands ran without catching the exit code of the command.

 Install
 =======